connectedblue/uncountable-content/content/thoughts-2743.md

-<p>An approximate breakdown of land use at the time was as follows:</p>
+<p>An approximate breakdown of cultivated land use at the time was as follows:</p>